Note: My Web pages are best viewed with style sheets enabled. |

 This should be a warning to all software developers who distribute their products over the Internet.

-In general, do not deliver your software products in the form of a small installer file that needs an Internet connection to download larger files.
-If that approach cannot be avoided, however, you must place a prominent warning on the download Web page that installation is impossible without an active connection to the Internet.
+If the use of a stub cannot be avoided, however, you must place a prominent warning on the download Web page that installation is impossible without an active connection to the Internet.

 Also, for larger downloads, consider providing a method to check the integrity of the downloaded file.
 Symatec provides MD5 checksums for its virus definition update files.
 The Mozilla Foundation provides several checksums for its product installation files, including MD5.
 (While the MD5 algorithm is generally no longer used for encryption because it was found to contain some vulnerabilities against hostile attacks, it is still useful for checking large files against accidental corruption.)